AnkushinDaniil/hardhat-smartcontract-lottery/README.md

 # Lottery
 Lottery is a smart contract enabling players to participate in a trustless, decentralized lottery.
+Created using [random generator](https://vrf.chain.link/) and [automation](https://automation.chain.link/) oracles.

 ## Frontend for this smart contract: https://github.com/AnkushinDaniil/lottery-frontend